 There are many different majors within the Natural Resources and Conservation field of study.
 A Natural Resources Management degree will provide the skills to manage how resources are used while majoring in Natural Resource Conservation will teach you how to productively and responsibly use the Earth's resources.
 If you prefer to work with animals, you can learn about habitat management with a major in Wildlife Management or specialize with a major in Fisheries Sciences.
 If you believe Natural Resources and Conservation is the field of study for you, any one of these majors will allow you to work in the field you are passionate about.

-Natural Resources & Conservation was the 26th most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 28,396 degrees in this year alone.
-This represents a 1.3% increase in natural resources and conservation degrees awarded over the prior year's total of 28,018.
+Natural Resources & Conservation was the 25th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 30,503 degrees in this year alone.
+This represents a small change of only 0.5% from the prior year's total of 30,341 natural resources and conservation degrees awarded.

-Approximately 1,111 colleges in the U.S. offer a natural resources and conservation degree of some kind.
-This year's Best Natural Resources & Conservation Schools ranking compares 379 of them to identify the best overall programs in the country.
+This year's Best Natural Resources & Conservation Schools ranking compares 270 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of natural resources and conservation programs later in this article.

 Most of the majors within Natural Resources and Conservation are based heavily in sciences making a background in sciences very beneficial.
 Other essential skills are critical thinking and problem solving.
 Careers in this field require professionals to analyze different problems related to natural resources or habitats and create solutions.
 A love for the outdoors and a desire to save habitats is vital for anyone in this field.